crillab/metrics/docs/scalpel-config.md

 the group `2` matches with `my-input`, which is thus identified as the `input`.

+As file hierarchies are explored through the file system, the paths of the files that are encountered during this exploration are system-dependent (in particular, the file separator may vary from one system to another).
+*Scalpel* is able to dynamically adapt file separators used in the pattern specified as `file-name-meta` to ensure cross-platform compatibility for your configuration.
+To make sure that this compatibility is applied, you must always use `/` as file separator (even if it is not that of your system).

 ### Extracting Data from Common Formats

 If your output files use a common format (as JSON, CSV or XML), you do